Medicare Part D Costs in 2022

 If you have a limited income and resources, you may be eligible for assistance with your prescription drug expenses.
 Extra Help, also known as the Part D Low-Income Subsidy (LIS), is a program that was created to help people with their Medicare Part D costs like monthly premiums, annual deductibles, and coinsurance/copayments.

-If you earn less than $1,630 per month ($2,198 if filing jointly), you may be eligible for the Part D Low-Income Subsidy.
+In 2021, the Part D Low-Income Subsidy limit was $1,630 per month ($2,198 if filing jointly).
 If you aren’t sure whether you qualify, get in touch with a licensed insurance agent who can answer any questions you may have.

 You may get a notice from Medicare letting you know that you are eligible for or have been automatically enrolled in Extra Help.
 Otherwise, you can send your plan proof of eligibility, such as documents demonstrating that you receive Supplemental Security Income (SSI) or Medicaid, to enroll in the program.